brandseye/brandseyejs/README.md

 ## Documentation

-Documentation can be produced with [docco](http://jashkenas.github.io/docco/).
+Documentation can be produced with [docco](http://jashkenas.github.io/docco/) like so:

+    docco src/*.js

+and can then be found in the doc directory.

 ## License